Business benefit management guides projects and changes towards new desired state

 The basis for achieving the benefit is that the project is formed and managed based on a Business case, that the reference group work well and give acceptance, and that business changes are well-organised and are actively lead.

-Sometimes an orderer will delegate responsibility for realising an expected benefit to a programme.
+Sometimes an benefit owner will delegate responsibility for realising an expected benefit to a programme.
 In that case it is programme management who describes and specifies the details of the expected benefit.
 Programme management, consisting of a programme manager and change manager is responsible for coordinating the work ad securing that the change i verksamheten is achieved and that the expected benefit is realised.
 The expected benefit will be the objective of the programme.